National Mutt Day

 My mommy let me write the blog today, and it's my very first one!

 National Mutt Day is July 31st and right around the corner!
 I am so excited to celebrate these PAWsome pups, too, because you know what?
 I know I look just like a Chihuahua (and mommy tells everyone I am), but we do not know who my real daddy is.
 My brothers and sisters are all different, but I look most like a Deer Head Chihuahua!

 So, what is a must, you ask?

-A mutt is considered a dog that is crossed between two breeds or even more breeds further down the line.
+A mutt is considered a cross between two breeds or even more breeds further down the line.
 A mutt like me is truly a one-of-a-kind dog because when there are different breeds mixed in, you never know what appearances your pup will take on from one of its parents!
 I look more like a Chihuahua like my "other" mom.

 So why adopt a mutt over buying a purebred doggy?

 Mutts tend to have fewer health conditions, better temperaments, and can be less expensive too!

 Many purebred dogs are known to have numerous inherited health conditions from “over breeding.”

 These genetic conditions can be passed down from purebred litter to purebred litter.
 Still, every time a different breed of dog is mixed in, those mutts are actually less likely to inherit one or more of those conditions...it only gets better with each generation to come.

 Thankfully, this means your mutt has a much greater chance of not having these conditions, which could range from heart conditions to hip dysplasia, and ultimately, suffer great pain and early death.
-I have been fortunate not to have any problems with my knees, a lot of Chihuahuas suffer from luxating patellas, and many of them need surgery to fix it.
+I have been fortunate not to have any problems with my knees, a lot of Chihuahuas suffer from luxating patellas, and many need surgery to fix it.